 consequences and complications of eating disorders can be severe and can include cardiac arrest, suicide, excessive weight loss, dehydration, injury to the stomach or intestines, kidney dysfunction, erosion of tooth enamel, and death.

-There are three main areas that most likely cause eating disorders, especially in combination.
-These include personality factors, genetics and the environment, and biochemistry.
+There are 3 main areas that most likely cause eating disorders, especially in combination: personality factors, genetics and the environment, and biochemistry.
 Eating behaviors associated with eating disorders seem to develop as a way of handling stress and anxieties.
 Eating disorders should be treated professionally.

-- The Director of Student Development and Counseling Services will conduct an initial evaluation of the referred student based on information provided by faculty and staff and also the utilization of a disordered eating questionnaire.
+- Counseling Services will conduct an initial evaluation of the referred student based on information provided by faculty and staff and also the use of a disordered eating questionnaire.

-- The Director of Health Services will conduct a medical evaluation of the referred student and will make outside referrals for counseling or other medical evaluation and intervention as necessary.
-The student is responsible for all expenses incurred as stated in the NHTI Student Handbook.
-A release of information will be requested from the student to allow the Director of Health Services and the Director of Student Development and Counseling Services to collaborate with the medical or counseling provider.
+- The director of Health Services will conduct a medical evaluation of the referred student and will make outside referrals for counseling or other medical evaluation and intervention as necessary.
+The student is responsible for all expenses incurred.
+A release of information will be requested from the student to allow the director of Health Services and Counseling Services to collaborate with the medical or counseling provider.

-- If the student fails to comply with the referral for evaluation or request for medical evaluation, the Director of Health Services will recommend evaluation of the circumstances by the Vice President of Student Affairs.
+- If the student fails to comply with the referral for evaluation or request for medical evaluation, the director of Health Services will recommend evaluation of the circumstances by the VPSA.